-What I want for me, and what I want for you, too — as we show up fully, own our stories, take our rightful places at the table, and inspire other women to do the same.
+What I want for me, and what I want for you, too — as we show up fully, own our stories, take our rightful places and inspire other women to do the same.

 Courage is my super power.
 That doesn’t mean I’m without fear.
 But it does mean I refuse to play the victim anymore.
 Instead, I choose to be fully responsible for my life.

 My life could have gone in an entirely different direction.
 But instead, I decided to take all the not-so-great stuff that had happened to me and made something beautiful out of it.
 This business and this website is that something.

 I speak 5 languages and coach in 4.
 PS.
 I have an Italian accent and I own it and it’s delicious.

 Boost your confidence!

 Join our newsletter and get free confidence tips delivered to your Inbox.
 You’ll also receive the confidence workbooks to get started.